EvaSeidlmayer/orcid-for-wikidata/README.md

 ***************

-### 3.1 Compiling the data set on _publications_ by combining data from Wikidata and ORCID
+### 3.1 Reducing _publications_ data set to those which are already registered in Wikidata by combining Wikidata based data set and ORCID based data set

 Merging ORCID based publication IDs created in 1.1 and Wikidata based publication IDs created in 2.1 with script wikidata-orcid-publication-ids-mapping.py